TheCall: Rick Perry

-On August 6, 2011 Rick Perry and Lou Engle held The Response.
+On August 6, 2011 Rick Perry and Lou Engle held TheResponse.
 This event was an all-day prayer rally held in Houston at the Reliant Stadium in which Engle called for prayer and fasting in support of Perry's presidential campaign.
-Prior to this, two Texan pastors, Tom Schlueter of Arlington and Bob Long of San Marcos contacted Perry in hopes to share a new revelation that God had ordained Texas to be "The Prophet State" and that he was anointed by God to lead the state and nation into revival.
-Perry engages in this rhetoric and further promotes the belief that The Response was prophesied and anointed through the Book of Joel.
-At this event, Engle tells the audience that the day Perry announced his presidential campaign, it rained heavily for five hours.
-He then goes on to say that some see this as a sign of God's blessing on Perry's presidency.
+Prior to this, two Texan pastors, Tom Schlueter of Arlington and Bob Long of San Marcos, contacted Perry in hopes to share a new revelation that God had ordained Texas to be the "Prophet State" and that he was anointed by God to lead the state and nation into revival.
+Perry further promoted the belief that TheResponse was prophesied and anointed through the Book of Joel.
+At this event, Engle told the audience that the day Perry announced his presidential campaign, it rained heavily for five hours.
+He then went on to say that some see this as a sign of God's blessing on Perry's presidency.